Our Services

 Published on: 5/6/2026

-Apple cider vinegar can alter medication effects by lowering blood sugar, shifting electrolyte levels, and changing drug absorption, so your doctor asks about ACV use to adjust dosages, timing, or order labs as needed.
-This ensures you avoid risks like hypoglycemia, low potassium, or stomach irritation.
+Apple cider vinegar (ACV) can interact with medications by lowering blood sugar, altering electrolyte balance (especially potassium), and changing how drugs are absorbed.
+That's why doctors ask about ACV use — to adjust dosages, modify timing, or order lab work to prevent risks like hypoglycemia, hypokalemia, or stomach irritation.

 Apple cider vinegar (ACV) has become a popular "natural" remedy for everything from weight loss to blood sugar control.
 While ACV can offer benefits, it isn't risk-free—especially if you're taking medications.
 This guide explains why your doctor asks about ACV and how ACV and medication interactions might affect your health.